 Description

-This green smoothie is a simple, healthy and nutrient-dense recipe that will fuel your mornings!
+This is the perfect green smoothie to fuel your mornings!
+It's easy, healthy, and nutrient-dense.
 Watch the video below to see how I make it in my kitchen!

 Video